knative/docs/docs/admin/install/install-eventing-with-yaml.md

 === "In-Memory (standalone)"

     The following command installs an implementation of channel that runs in-memory.
-    This implementation is nice because it is simple and standalone, but it is
+    This implementation is nice because it is simple and standalone, but it is unsuitable for production use cases.

     ```bash
     kubectl apply -f {{ artifact(repo="eventing",file="in-memory-channel.yaml")}}